 The Enforcement Department investigates situations where our Members and their Approved Persons may have breached our requirements.
 The Enforcement Department operates on several general principles:

 - The Enforcement Department considers general and specific deterrence in its decision making.

 - Members and Approved Persons are provided opportunity for input before a decision is made on disciplinary action, except in urgent cases involving potential public harm.

-- In all cases, the level of supervision by the Member and its Approved Persons will be part of the review.
+- In all cases, the level of supervision by the Member of its Approved Persons will be part of the review.

 - Cases are reviewed proactively, with a view to identifying possible associated misconduct and assessing root causes.

-- Investigations - The group conducts in-depth investigation of cases, which includes gathering documentation, conducting interviews, analyzing cases and preparing reports and recommendations.
-The group also coordinates investigation activity with other regulatory and law enforcement agencies.
+The Investigations group conducts in-depth examinations of cases which include gathering documentation, conducting interviews, analyzing cases and preparing reports and recommendations.
+This work is conducted with the aim of determining whether a violation of MFDA By-laws, Rules, Polices or applicable securities legislation has occurred.
+The Investigations group also coordinates investigation activity with other regulatory bodies and law enforcement.

 As part of its regulatory mandate, the MFDA is authorized to commence disciplinary proceedings against its Members and Approved Persons who have allegedly engaged in misconduct.

 Disciplinary proceedings are carried out by Enforcement Counsel before Hearing Panels of the MFDA Regional Councils.
 The responsibilities of Enforcement Counsel relate to all aspects of the litigation process, including providing advice and assistance in the course of an investigation, reviewing the Investigation Report prior to the escalation of the matter to the litigation phase, preparing the Notice of Hearing and other proceeding-related documents and the timely prosecution of the matter to a conclusion.
 Enforcement Counsel are also required to be able to deal appropriately with the various parties who may have an interest in the process, including complainants and other regulators.